Online Platforms and the Fair Exposure Problem Under Homophily: Related Work

 We supplement our theoretical results with empirical results to gain additional insights by estimating our model parameters from real-world datasets collected from Twitter and Facebook~\citep{balancedExposure,ReplicationExposure}.
 Moreover, we measure the \emph{price of fairness}, i.e., the difference in the platform's utility between the fairness-aware and the fairness-agnostic settings.
 Using parameters estimated from~\citet{ReplicationExposure}, we observe an optimal fairness-aware solution that heavily favors one group.

-\section{Related work}
+\section{Related Work}

-The spread of information in social networks is well-studied; the structure of these social networks tends to be homophilous~\citep{mcpherson2001birds,lazarsfeld1948mass}.
+The spread of information in social networks is well-studied; the structure of these social networks tends to be homophilous~\citep{mcpherson2001birds,lazarsfeld1948mass}. \citet{Yarchi2020PoliticalPO} formalize three notions of polarization that emerge from social networks: \emph{interactional, positional, and affective} polarization.
+We study a model most suited to study positional polarization through information exposure.
 Balancing information exposure has also been studied through several different technical methods; however, to our knowledge, the impact of platform interventions to ensure balanced exposure via fairness constraints has not been studied before. \citet{celis2019controlling} study a similar problem of controlling polarization in bandit settings, though our model differs by assuming that intervention is only possible at the first time step; their constrained problem is similar to our approximately fair average exposure constraint in \eqref{eq:average_exposure}.
 Our model is sequential like the social learning models of~\citet{banerjee1992simple,bikhchandani1992theory}, which also study information spread, but without balancing content exposure. \citet{papanastasiou2020fake,candogan2020optimal} study stylized models for fact-checking news articles in social networks when the platform can intervene to inspect the content or incentivize fact-checking by users through information design; \citet{cisternas2020fake} take a market design approach. \citet{allon2019information} further show that polarization arises due to uncertainty in content accuracy.